 I hope that since you're on board for a plant-based life that you're discovering how to make delicious plant-based recipes.
 Have you branched out and experimented with your own recipe creations, too?

 This Broccoli Waldorf Salad was an experiment for me.
 I love any salad that is tangy and sweet AND, I like to use up what's in my fridge.
 I had only a little raw broccoli but really wanted a broccoli salad.

-Well, this salad needed expanding so the first thing I thought of was chopped apple and then, instead of the traditional walnuts, I added some dry roasted peanuts.
+Well, this vegetarian waldorf salad needed expanding so the first thing I thought of was chopped apple.
+Then, instead of the traditional walnuts, I added some dry roasted peanuts.

 As always with recipes on this site, you are welcome to leave out nuts and seeds if they are not on your diet.

 I'd love to hear your feedback in the comments below for this Broccoli Waldorf Salad!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking in your caption, and I won't miss it!